Burnsedia/burnsedia.github.io/src/content/blog/bulkpost-2-agentic-ai-social-media.md

 ---
 title: "BulkPost 2.0 — Turning My Twitter Bot Into an Agentic AI Social Media System"
 description: "How I'm rebuilding my old BulkPost codebase into an open-source, agentic AI that plans, writes, posts, and learns across multiple social media platforms — including a tiny 81-line Twitter bot tested via cron."
+seoTitle: "BulkPost 2.0: Build an Agentic AI Social Media System"
+seoDescription: "How BulkPost 2.0 uses Django, Celery, and AI agents to plan, publish, and improve social content from real performance data."
 pubDate: "Dec 9 2025"
+updatedDate: "2026-04-02"
 heroImage: "/CyberPunkLogo2.jpg"
 tags: ["AI", "automation", "social media", "BulkPost", "Django", "indie dev", "agentic", "Twitter"]
+faq:
+  - question: "Can I start an agentic social system with a simple bot first?"
+    answer: "Yes.
+Start with a tiny cron bot to validate cadence and format, then promote winning patterns into a larger agent pipeline."
+  - question: "How do I keep AI social automation from going off-brand?"
+    answer: "Split planning, writing, and analysis into separate agents, then enforce tone and output constraints with typed schemas and review rules."
+  - question: "What stack is practical for AI social automation?"
+    answer: "Django, Celery, Postgres, and structured agent outputs are enough to run a reliable system before adding extra complexity."
 ---

 # BulkPost 2.0 — Turning My Twitter Bot Into an Agentic AI Social Media System

+## Quick answer

+This is not a "fully autonomous marketing machine."
+It is a layered system: test ideas with a tiny bot, promote winners into agent workflows, and iterate on metrics that actually matter.

 ## Context